If you’re like me, you love the beginning of a new year…so much possibility lies ahead.

 Here’s the deal:

-No matter how rockstar a social worker you are, you cannot do everything you want to do.
+No matter how much of a rockstar social worker you are, you cannot do everything you want to do.

-Now is the time to be ruthless with prioritizing what is really important to you.
+Now is the time to be intentional with prioritizing what is really important to you.

 If your year looked like mine, it included a multitude of tasks and projects: